-A. Measurable Project Tasks for FY 01 (October 1, 2000 - September 30, 2001)
+A. Measurable Project Tasks for FY 03 (October 1, 2002 - September 30, 2003)

-October 2000: Blood sampling commences on a monthly basis.
-In addition, single samples will be taken to initiate the hormone validations and immunoglobulin development.
-November 2000: Blood and blubber samples from the captive seals will be sent for contaminant analysis.
-December 2000: Blood samples will be collected to assess circadian pattern of T 3 , T 4 and cortisol.
-January 2001: Endocrine assays will be undertaken with batches of samples to assist with quality control.
-May-June 2001: Seals collected for rehabilitation arrive at ASLC.
-June 2001: Circadian sampling will be performed.
-June- September: Endocrine and immunology samples analyzed.
+October 2002: Blood sampling continues on a monthly basis for captive animals.
+Perform endocrine assays on FY02 samples.

+November 2002: Blood samples from ADFG archive supplied.
+All samples will be sent for contaminant analysis.

+January 2003: Endocrine assays will be undertaken with batches of samples to assist with quality control.

+March-June 2003: Spring collections from ADFG received.
+May-June 2003: ASLC rehab season samples collected.

+June-September: Endocrine and immunology samples analyzed.

 September-October: Rehabilitation seals released.

-Depending on the age and health of these seals, they are typically kept until late summer or fall.
-Most of the analyses for samples collected in early 2001 will be accomplished by Sept 2001.
-Samples collected in 2002 will be scheduled to complete during FY 02.
+Samples collected in 2002 will be scheduled for completion during FY 02.

-B. Project Milestones and Endpoints for Year 2
+B. Project Milestones and Endpoints for Year Three

-- 1. Establishment of baseline levels of total and free T_3 , T_4 and cortisol levels in the serum: Analysis of the circadian hormone concentrations from captive animals will be completed during Year 2, with a comparison of winter and summer seasons.
-Monthly blood samples from two years will enable us to assess the variation in values from the samples collected from healthy animals in a stable environment.
-The rehabilitation seals from two years will also have samples collected enabling an analysis of seals that are failing to thrive in the natural environment. - 2.
-Development of species-specific antisera against immunoglobulins of the harbor seal: An important outcome of Year 1 is the production of antisera against immunoglobulin isotypes of the harbor seal.
-These antisera will be available for quantifying immunoglobulins in Year 2.
-The immunoglobulins will be analyzed for seasonal variation, allowing the question of the variability in immune status throughout the year to be addressed for permanently captive seals in a stable environment.

-3. The quantification of organochlorines in captive and rehabilitated harbor seals will provide a baseline as to what kinds of body burdens we can expect.
-A comparison between blood and blubber concentrations will allow the assessment of the best type of sample to be collected from field studies.
-This will be done in Year 2.
+- 1. Publish baseline levels of T3, T4, and cortisol levels in the serum.
+Publish circadian hormone concentrations from captive animals, comparing winter and summer seasons.
+Monthly blood samples from all years will enable us to assess the variation in values from the samples collected from healthy animals in a stable environment.
+The rehabilitation seals from all years will also have samples collected enabling an analysis of seals that are failing to thrive in the natural environment. - 2.
+Development of species-specific antisera against immunoglobulins of the harbor seal will be complete and the production of antisera against immunoglobulin isotypes will be available.
+These antisera will be available for quantifying immunoglobulins in samples collected in year two.
+The immunoglobulins will be analyzed for seasonal variation, allowing the question of the variability in immune status throughout the year to be addressed for permanently captive seals in a stable environment and for free-ranging seals. - 3.
+The quantification of organochlorines in captive and rehabilitated harbor seals will provide a baseline as to what kinds of body burdens we can expect.
+Collaboration with the Alaska Native Harbor Seal Commission's biosampling program will allow samples from free-ranging seals to be collected.